LorenzoPiombini/Database/README.md

 [isam.db-C-language-main]$ mkdir bin obj
 ``````

-This C software has been developed on a Ubuntu 22.04.4 LTS Jammy Jellifish using gcc version 11.4.0, tested on Centos Stream Release 9.
+This C software has been developed on a Ubuntu 22.04.4 LTS Jammy Jellifish using gcc version 11.4.0, tested on Centos Stream Release 9, Fedora 36 kernel v 5.11.17-300.fc34.aarch64.
 it has not been tested on Windows or MacOS and other Linux distros bisides the ones mentioned above.

 ```plaintext